 Breaking the cycle of addiction doesn’t start with going to rehab; it begins with a medically supervised detoxification program.
 Fortunately, True Life Recovery has a medical detox program to help you rid your body of substances so you can start on your new path of recovery.

 If you have decided to seek help for drug or alcohol addiction, you may be wondering how to get started.
 The answer is with a drug and alcohol detox program.
 In a detox program, medical professionals will safely help you get through the withdrawal portion of your recovery.
 Ridding your body of substances can be an uncomfortable and sometimes dangerous process, so it’s critical that you do so in a medically supervised treatment center.

 At True Life Recovery, you will detox from drugs or alcohol safely with our caring staff of medical professionals and counselors there to help you every step of the way.
-Dr. Randall Turner, our clinical director, and Board-Certified Psychiatrist and Addiction Specialist, will oversee your treatment and assess your individual needs regarding medication management and individual therapy if it’s needed.
+Dr. Randall Turner, DO, our clinical director, and Board-Certified Psychiatrist and Addiction Specialist, will oversee your treatment and assess your individual needs regarding medication management and individual therapy if it’s needed.